 Your indirect sales team is furiously working to push your products, and if you want to keep them pushing through the pipeline, you need to look at the data right in front of you.
-In this blog, we will uncover best practices and methods you can employ to light a fire under your sales channel partners and get them to excel.
+In this blog post, we will uncover best practices and methods you can employ to light a fire under your sales channel partners and get them to excel.
 These techniques are intended to help you manage the performance of your sales channel partners by fostering a productive, conducive environment for your sales channel partners to thrive.

 Craft the Culture